A correlated pseudo-marginal approach to doubly intractable problems: Introduction

 We propose a method for exact inference on posterior expectations in doubly intractable problems based on the approach in \cite{lyne2015russian}, where an unbiased, but not necessarily positive, estimator of the likelihood function is used.
 The algorithm targets a posterior density that uses the absolute value of the likelihood, resulting in iterates from a perturbed target density.
-We follow \cite{lyne2015russian} and reweight the samples from the perturbed target density using importance sampling to obtain simulation-consistent estimates of the expectation of any function of the parameters with respect to the true posterior density.
+We follow \cite{lyne2015russian} and reweight the samples from the perturbed target density using importance sampling to obtain simulation-consistent estimates of the expectation of a function of the parameters with respect to the true posterior density.
+By simulation-consistent, we mean that the posterior expectation can be estimated to an arbitrary precision by increasing the number of iterations of the algorithm.
 While our method does not sample from the target of interest, we refer to it as exact due to its simulation-consistent property.